7 Home Buying Mistakes To Make, Because You Don’t Know What You Don’t Know!!

 Unlike renting where it is relatively easy to change your living situation there is a cost to selling your home.
 You have real estate commissions and selling costs that can run up to 6-7% of the purchase price.
 For many first time buyers and even move up buyers, they are putting relatively low money down on a home and it is not so easy to sell if you discover that you have not taken all your considerations into buying a home.
 It could take 5 years or more to breakeven in a slower market.

-Think about space and community needs, now and the immediate future…. is your family going to grow soon, if you are in a career where you change jobs often are you centrally located, are you close to your circle of friends and family, etc…
+Think about space and community needs, now and the intermediate future…. is your family going to grow soon, if you are in a career where you change jobs often are you centrally located, are you close to your circle of friends and family, etc…

 For example, I recently ran into a buyer that was insistent on new construction.
 There budget was 525k and under.
 The problem was they were looking in Lexington, Bedford, Sudbury, Andover and more.
 All of the high end communities where there is no new construction anywhere near there budget.

-After showing them what they were looking for was impossible we chose other communities where it was possible to get what they wanted.
+After showing them what they were looking for was impossible, based on past history, we chose other communities where it was possible to get what they wanted.
 After a year of frustration, we immediately moved forward on a house they loved.